 THEY HAVE A SERIOUS APPETITE TO GAIN AND LEARN AS MUCH AS POSSIBLE.

 Such teachers are independent thinkers and risk-takers and take on new responsibilities and challenges.
 In addition, they are highly energetic and often tend to display signs of impulsivity in their work.
 This stage is about trial and error and learning from those errors.

 Teachers wonder how they can possibly learn all the school rules and remember each student’s faces with names.
 It feels like you are in “survival mode,” trying to overcome the challenge each day presents.

 A common characteristic of caterpillars is that they have a strong foundation of subject knowledge but often struggle to convey it to pupils.
 They are new to pedagogy and teaching strategies, thus showing a high enthusiasm for learning.
-They are keen to learn everything about discipline policies, teaching practices, and assessments.
+They are keen to learn everything about school policies, teaching practices, and assessments.

 However, if teachers don’t know how to channel their energy at this stage, they tend to feel overwhelmed and lose some of their initial passion and enthusiasm.

 PUPA – ‘The Storing Teacher‘

 At this stage, teachers have learnt to overcome their hasty habits and have started storing their energy for productive outcomes.
 They began looking for other ways to broaden their horizons and tackle new challenges that would keep them afresh.

 IT MAY LOOK LIKE NOTHING IS GOING ON, BUT BIG CHANGES ARE HAPPENING INSIDE!